 making oral submissions on points requested by the panel.

-The panel may determine whether evidence is relevant, and it may exclude otherwise relevant evidence, including testimony by witnesses, if it concludes that its probative value is substantially outweighed by a danger of confusion of issues, undue delay, waste of time, or needless presentation of cumulative evidence, or to protect a witness from harassment or intimidation.
+The panel may determine whether evidence is relevant, and it may exclude otherwise relevant evidence, including testimony by witnesses, if it concludes that its probative value is substantially outweighed by a danger of confusion of issues, undue delay, waste of time, or needless presentation of cumulative evidence.
+The panel may also exclude such evidence if it concludes that such exclusion is necessary to protect a witness from harassment or intimidation.
 If the panel concludes that there is an undue risk of one or more of these dangers, instead of excluding testimony, the panel may, in its absolute discretion, regulate the mode and order of examining witnesses.

 The panel may, on the application of the Advocate for the Diocesan Reports Investigation Committee, agree to the amendment of the terms of a Presentment, provided it is satisfied that the Respondent would not be unfairly prejudiced thereby.